-The Samuel Dorsky Museum of Art at SUNY New Paltz will acquire five sculptural reliefs by Laura Cannamela for its permanent collection.
+The Samuel Dorsky Museum of Art at SUNY New Paltz will acquire a photograph from Mollie McKinley titled “Cholla Bag and Toe Hole Stocking, Reaching,” for its permanent collection.

-They are currently exhibiting at The Dorsky Museum alongside art from 40 other Hudson Valley artists as part of Undercurrents: The River as Metaphor, the annual Hudson Valley Artists exhibition, which is on view at The Dorsky through Sunday, July 30.
+Mollie McKinley is one of 13 Hudson Valley artists currently exhibiting at The Dorsky Museum as part of “Time Travelers”, the 2018 installment of the annual Hudson Valley Artists exhibition, which is on view at The Dorsky through Nov.
+11.

-Previous Purchase Award winners include Richard Edelman, Deb Lucke, Nestor Madalengoita, Holly Hughes, Stephen Niccolls, Patrick Kelley, Adie Russell, Gilbert Plantinga, Thomas Sarrantonio, Francois Deschamps, Curt Belshe and Lise Prown, Charles Geiger, Barbara Leon, Elisa Pritzker and Amy Talluto.
+Previous Hudson Valley Artist Purchase Award winners include Richard Edelman, Deb Lucke, Nestor Madalengoita, Holly Hughes, Stephen Niccolls, Patrick Kelley, Adie Russell, Gilbert Plantinga, Thomas Sarrantonio, Francois Deschamps, Curt Belshe and Lise Prown, Charles Geiger, Barbara Leon, Elisa Pritzker and Amy Talluto.

 About the artist

 Mollie McKinley is an interdisciplinary artist based in New York City and the Hudson Valley.
 Her work includes photography, sculpture, performance, video and text.
 She studied photography and film/video at Bard College and is a 2018 Creative Glass Center of America Fellow.